lafvintech/ESP32_Animated_Eyes/docs/source/Appendix/arduino ide.rst

 The file contains two libraries.
 Please import them into the Arduino IDE in the same manner.
 The two library files that need to be imported have already been saved in the folder we provided in ZIP format.

-Download the Libraries by clicking this link: `Download Code <https://codeload.github.com/lafvintech/ESP32_Animated_Eyes/zip/refs/heads/main>`_
+Download the Libraries by clicking this link: `Download  <https://codeload.github.com/lafvintech/ESP32_Animated_Eyes/zip/refs/heads/main>`_

    .. image:: /Tutorial/img/L1.png
 You will be prompted to select the library you would like to add.
 Navigate to the .zip file's  location and open it